JohnE-Szwec/Darey.IO-DEVOPS-Projects/README.md

 <!-- Inline Code Block -->
  `This is a paragraph.
- this is my pracice Marke Down file.
-I have just signed u-p for Darey.IO this mrning </p>`
+ this is my practice Mark Down file.
+I have just signed up for Darey.IO this morning`